Our use of cookies

 What happens next?

 The Town Deal Board and Newcastle Borough Council are working hard on the business cases for each project.
 These have to show that the projects are deliverable and that they offer great value for money.
-Once they are submitted and approved by central government, the Newcastle Borough Council will receive the funding so projects can begin.
+Once they are submitted and approved by central government, Newcastle Borough Council will receive the funding, so projects can begin.

 If Town Deal proposals are agreed by central government which includes relocating the library into a shared hub, a full public consultation in relation to Kidsgrove Library will be completed.